 Yes.
 Alliance at 1505 Ave.
 D has frozen meals available to purchase for weekends and holidays.
-We ask $2.50 for each meal.
+We ask $3.50 for each meal.
 If you are still driving and do not qualify for Meals on Wheels, you are also eligible to purchase a meal.
-Please feel free to stop by Monday through Friday between 8:00 and 4:00 pm to choose meals you can take home to reheat at your convenience.
+Frozen meals are also available for purchase on Fridays from 11:30am-12:30pm at our 1505 Ave D location.

 How does someone sign up for this program?

 If you or someone you know would benefit from Meals on Wheels, please contact the appropriate Meals on Wheels Coordinator (see below).
 After an initial assessment over the phone, they will schedule a time to meet with the senior in need to determine program eligibility.
 Program eligibility is determined on a case-by-case basis.
 Hospital social workers, case managers, doctors and families also make referrals.

 - Billings Program – Jaime 259.9666 [email protected]